Best New & Used Handicap Vans For Sale

 Don’t be afraid to ask your prospective dealer for references from professional organizations or customers who would be willing to talk about their purchase, buying experience, and whether they were satisfied with the service they received during and after the sale.

 Check out their reviews online, but be sure they are from a reputable source.
-It is too easy to buy or create fake reviews in today’s world.
+It is too easy to buy or create fake reviews today.
 Look for reviews from GoogleFEEFO, and TrustPilot; each is an independent, 3rd party review site with stringent policies for collecting reviews.
 Dealers using most other sources have control over turning off or not showing bad reviews.

 6. Consider the Warranty on the Chassis and the Conversion